Will a Binge Cycle Ruin All My Progress? A Salt Lake City Eating Disorder Therapist Explains

 About the Author

-Ashlee Hunt, LCSW, is the founder of Maple Canyon Therapy originally located in Spanish Fork, Utah off of Main Street but has since become an online therapy practice serving all of Utah.
+Ashlee Hunt, LCSW, is the founder of Maple Canyon Therapy serving women in Salt Lake City and all throughout Utah through online therapy.
 With a strong background in treating eating disorders, Ashlee brings valuable expertise to her practice.
 She holds Bachelor's degrees in both Psychology and Family Life and Human Development from Southern Utah University.
 Her dedication to learning led her to achieve a Master's degree in Social Work from Utah State University.
 Throughout her career, Ashlee has worked extensively across all levels of eating disorder treatment, showcasing her deep understanding and proficiency in guiding women towards recovery.
 Her caring approach and specialized training make her a trusted professional, supporting individuals on their path to healing and well-being.